-Distance-only glasses and contact lenses are the traditional method of vision correction for myopia, these lenses focus light in a way that can actually increase the axial length of the eye— ultimately causing myopia to worsen.
+While distance-only glasses and contact lenses are the traditional method of vision correction for myopia, these lenses focus light in a way that can actually increase the axial length of the eye— ultimately causing myopia to worsen.

-A child with myopia has an increased risk for developing vision threatening eye diseases later in life, such as:
+A child with myopia has an increased risk for developing vision threatening eye diseases in the future, such as:

 Is there a way to prevent my child’s myopia from worsening?

 A number of recent studies suggest that it may be possible to control myopia by totally stopping, or at least slowing down, its progression during childhood and teenage years.

 Myopia management is a treatment program aimed at controlling myopia, keeping the level of myopia as low as possible, in order to reduce your child’s risk of developing vision threatening eye diseases later in life.

 Myopia management has shown to decrease myopia progression by up to 78 percent.